 The asset base for the Alberta Utility and the B.C.
 Utility each requires significant maintenance, improvement and expansion.
 Both utilities could experience service disruptions and increased costs if they are unable to maintain and replace their assets.
 Planned capital expenditures to maintain, improve or expand the asset base of each of the Alberta Utility and the B.C.
 Utility are substantial.
 The failure to carry out these capital expenditure programs could have a material adverse effect on each of the Alberta Utility and the B.C.
 Utility.
-These large capital projects will proceed under the authorization of a CPCN issued by the AEUB or the BCUC, as applicable.
-If actual costs exceed the costs forecast in obtaining the CPCN, it is uncertain as to whether any cost overruns will be approved and recovered.
+These large capital projects will proceed only under authorizations issued by the AEUB or the BCUC, as applicable.
+If actual costs exceed the forecast capital expenditure costs, it is uncertain as to whether any cost overruns will be approved by the AEUB or BCUC and recovered through rates.